stephenomengo/stephenomengo/README.md

 ## 🚀 About Me
 - 💻 Data Analyst | Power BI Enthusiast
 - 📊 Passionate about turning data into insights
+- Founder: TaurusHub- This  is a client management platform built for businesses that manage ad campaigns, websites, and WhatsApp chatbots on behalf of their clients.
+It replaces scattered spreadsheets and manual check-ins with a single real-time system for tracking clients, billing, and service delivery.

 ## 🎓 Education
 - Bachelor of Applied Science (BASc), Computer Science